 11. Geology Tour Road

 Joshua Tree is one of those places that you can only access a small amount of from the main roads.
 Geology Tour Road requires you to have a four-wheel drive car, but the 18 miles is relatively easy for those not familiar with off-roading.
-Along the way, you get out into the backcountry of Joshua Tree National Park, away from all the people and can see a lot of unique interesting views plus the way the park looked back in the old days.
-At the nine mile mark, there’s a small dam that you can look at, and you can get a map from the visitor center to look at all the different points of interest along the way.
+Along the way, you get out into the backcountry of Joshua Tree National Park, away from all the people and can see a lot of interesting views plus the way the park looked back in the old days.
+At the nine mile mark, there’s a small dam that you can look at, and you can get a map from the visitor center to see all the different points of interest along the way.

 12. Mastodon Peak